slackhq/foundry/skate-plugin/artifactory-authenticator/README.md

 SgpIntellijArtifactoryToken=1234567890abcdef1234567890abcdef12345678
 ```

-Then run `./gradlew uploadPluginToArtifactory` to publish the plugin to the configured repository.
+Then run `./gradlew :skate-plugin:artifactory-authenticator:uploadPluginToArtifactory` to publish the plugin to the configured repository.